Master's Degree Requirements

 - One negative vote will not constitute failure for a student on a preliminary/comprehensive examination.
 Two negative votes will constitute failure for a student on a preliminary/comprehensive examination.

 - Following the examination, the major professor must promptly submit the completed examination results form, whether pass or fail, to the Graduate School by the deadline.
 Submission of the report by the student is prohibited.

-- A student who fails the comprehensive exam can apply to schedule another examination after a period of four months has elapsed from the date of the original exam.
+- A student who fails the comprehensive exam can apply to schedule another examination after a period of three months has elapsed from the date of the original exam.
 Two failures result in the student’s removal as a master’s degree candidate.

 All candidates for a thesis-option master's degree must submit a thesis.
 The student’s graduate committee must approve the thesis topic, the outline, and both the initial and final submissions to the Library.
 Thesis research is subject to review and approval by the University’s Institutional Review Board (IRB).

 The student must register for at least the minimum number of required thesis/research hours (6).
 Upon the final submission of the thesis to Mitchell Memorial Library, the student is awarded credit for the 6 hours of thesis/research, regardless of the actual number of hours earned.

 The manual entitled Standards for Preparing Theses and Dissertations (6th edition, 2012) describes the regulations governing dissertation preparation and must be followed.
 The student should access the Standards and review Office of Thesis and Dissertation Format Review information at http://library.msstate.edu/thesis/index.asp.